dcamps-hacken/fields93/README.md

 <br>
 <br>

-A Solidity Smart Contracts Auditor and former Hewlett-Packard R&D Engineer from Barcelona (CET).
+A Solidity Smart Contracts Auditor and former Hewlett-Packard R&D Engineer from Barcelona.
 I entered the crypto space in early 2021 and decided to play an active role as a <b>Solidity Smart Contract Developer</b>.

 My experience extends among many Web3 spaces and communities - specially DeFi and NFTs -, as well as different EVM blockchains such as Ethereum, Polygon, BSC, Fantom, Avalanche, ZkSync and Arbitrum.
 Knowledge I gathered includes NFTs, CEXs, DEXs, AMMs, Staking, LP, Flash Loans, Arbitraging, Launchpads and Analytics.